brentfpage/fort-kv-ints-r/Readme.txt

         - read_distr.f90
         - spline_interpol.f90
         - Z_func.f90
     On the command line, navigate to this directory (/fort_kv_ints_r) , type "make" (without quotes), and hit return.
 The program should then go through a compilation process.
 If the build is successful, the command "./dsolve" will start the program.
 The default input parameters and particle velocity distribution function (vdf) are those that were used in www.github.com/brentfpage/fort-kv-ints-r/blob/main/preprint.pdf.
-If 32 threads are used, this default program run takes about 7 hours.
+If 32 threads are used, this default program run takes about 1 hour.

 Scope: